"

 Step 4: Drafting

 Use your completed outline, along with the following tips, as a guide to begin drafting your autobiographical essay.
-Sometimes it helps to write your pieces in chunks and then fit them together afterward, creating smooth transitions between ideas.
+We recommend writing your pieces in chunks and then fitting them together afterward with smooth transitions between ideas.

 1. Compose an introduction that opens in an engaging way, including a quote, brief description, thought, a funny observation, etc.